 How the profession has changed

-In recent years, it's not just the technology that has changed in Tashkent's club scene, but the scene itself.
+In recent years, it is not only technology that has changed in Tashkent, but the entire club scene itself.

-Personally, I believe the reboot in our city happened around 2017–2018.
-There was a new wave of development in electronic music, and House and Techno started sounding fresh.
+Personally, I believe the reset happened around 2017–2018.
+A new wave of electronic music development began, and House and Techno started sounding entirely different.

-At that time, my friend DJ Arthur Davidson and I conceived the idea of creating a radio program about electronic dance music.
-Thus, the Electro Esthetic Radio Show was born on Maxima 105.4 FM.
-Thanks to Arthur's perseverance, the program still airs every Wednesday at 10:00 PM.
+At that time, my friend DJ Arthur Davidson and I decided to create a radio programme dedicated to electronic dance music.
+That is how Electro Esthetic Radio Show was born on Maxima 105.4 FM.
+Thanks to Arthur’s persistence, the programme still airs every Wednesday at 10 p.m.

 Bernard Nazarmukhamedov

-The next step was an attempt to unite different artistic movements.
+The next step was an attempt to unite different forms of art.

 Bernard Nazarmukhamedov